0xffcourse/Recursiva/README.md

 #### <i>You need python (3.5+ recommended) to run the interpreter.
 REPL might need few modifications for non-windows platform</i>

-  1. Just Fire `python Recursiva.py` to start the REPL.
+  1. Just Fire `python RecursivaInterpreter.py` to start the REPL.
 Or,

-  2. Follow these steps

-    a.
-Set RECURSIVA_ENV to the folderpath containing the RecursivaInterpreter.py, Recursiva.py(REPL) and recursiva.bat(batch file).

-    b.
-Add '%RECURSIVA_ENV%' to the Path variable

-    c.
-Now typing `recursiva` in the command line anywhere will run the REPL.

 # Play around with basic commands: